qu1j0t3/hough/README.md

 #### Debugging output

-Note that `skew.py` cannot always determine a skew for a page (e.g. blank pages in particular), and will sometimes get the skew wrong (in my experience much less than 1% of the time, depending on source material).
+Note that `skew.py` cannot always determine a skew for a page (e.g. blank pages in particular), and will very occasionally get the skew wrong (depending on source material).
 Therefore it produces debugging images for review, in the `out/` directory in the working directory.
 **You should review these files before shipping the final result.